Skip to content

 Make-Ahead and Storage

-How To Store: Store it covered in the refrigerator for up to 3 days.
+How to Store: Store it covered in the refrigerator for up to 3 days.

 Chef Billy Parisi